cmpayments/atreyu/README.md

 ### Injecting for Execution

-In addition to provisioning class instances using constructors, atreyu can also recursively instantiate the parameters of any [valid PHP callable](http://php.net/manual/en/language.types.callable.php).
+In addition to provisioning class instances using constructors, Atreyu can also recursively instantiate the parameters of any [valid PHP callable](http://php.net/manual/en/language.types.callable.php).
 The following examples all work: